-One of the increasingly popular and great value-for-money ways to learn how to train horses using positive reinforcement (together with desensitisation and counter conditioning) is to have coaching sessions and support by video.
+One of the increasingly popular and great value-for-money and flexible ways to learn how to train horses using positive reinforcement (together with desensitisation and counter conditioning) is to have coaching sessions and support by video.

 This means that you take video of yourself training your horse and we review that video and give you detailed feedback and instructions on how to improve.